romilly/quick2wire-python-api/doc/getting-started-with-i2c.md

 Getting Started With I2C
 ========================

-We're going to write a program that counts the number of times a button has been clicked and displays the count in binary on a LEDs.
-We'll connect the button and LEDs to an MCP23008 port expander and communicate to the MCP23008 by I2C.
+In this example, we're going to write a program that reads the state of the GPIO pins of an MCP23008 port expander connected to the Raspberry Pi's I2C bus.

 Before You Start Coding...
 --------------------------